christophergandrud/DataCombine/README.md

 - `PercChange`: calculates the percentage change from a specified lag, including within groups.

 - `shift`: creates lag and lead variables, including for time-series cross-sectional data.
 The shifted variable is returned to a new vector.
-This function is largely based on TszKin Julian's `shift` function: <http://ctszkin.com/2012/03/11/generating-a-laglead-variables/>.
+This function is largely based on [TszKin Julian's shift function](http://ctszkin.com/2012/03/11/generating-a-laglead-variables/).

 - `slide`: creates lag and lead variables, including for time-series cross-sectional data.
 The slid variable are added to the original data frame.
 This expands the capabilities of `shift`.